Students currently enrolled at Towson University are entitled to computing accounts.

 These computing accounts provide you with the following:

-- e-mail and calendar (Webmail Powered by Google)
+- email, calendar, tasks, and cloud storage (Webmail Powered by Google)

 - access to Towson Online Services (personal and academic information system)